ABOUT US

 Today, lawn bowls is experiencing a revival in Australia because it is affordable, low-impact and accessible.
 The North Freo Bowlo contributes to this re-imagining of lawn bowls to reflect the changing demographics of our community.

-The North Freo Bowlo has refreshed the use of the remaining green for social lawn bowls and activities like croquet, pétanque and skittles as well as other low impact uses such as outdoor movie nights.
+The North Freo Bowlo has refreshed the use of the remaining green for social lawn bowls and can host activities like croquet, pétanque and skittles as well as other low impact uses such as outdoor movie nights.
 The adjacent grassed area is available for higher impact activities including marquees, food trucks and staging, allowing us to host a wide range of events.

 We respect and celebrate the character, culture and heritage of the club whilst invigorating it with creativity and innovation.